About NASA

 NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES) includes registration information, member login and quick search for solicitations due in the next 30 days.

-Grant Terms and Conditions
+- Grant and Cooperative Agreement Terms and Conditions (effective March 21, 2025)

 Disclosures, Checklists and Other Guidance